atleugim/nextjs-tailwind-shadcn-template/README.md

 If the required query does not belong to any of the already created repositories.

-- Create a new repository in `src/core/repositories` with the required query (example: `src/core/repositories/new-repository.ts`).
+- Create a new repository in `src/core/repositories` with the required query (example: `src/core/repositories/${new-repository}.ts`).
 - Then follow the steps in the first condition.

 ### How to consume the Repositories methods

 - Inside the component where you want to consume the repository method create a new function with a try-catch block and use the `call` function from `src/core/config/call.ts`.
 - You can handle loading and error states with the `useState` hook.
-- ⚠️ If you have too many requests and need some caching you can use the `useQuery` hook from [TanStack Query](https://tanstack.com/query/latest/).
+- ⚠️ If you have too many requests and need some caching or a core complex features use the `useQuery` hook from [TanStack Query](https://tanstack.com/query/latest/).

 ## Errors